RalleYTN/SimpleJSON/README.md

 - Added constructors to the `JSONObject` and `JSONArray` class which allows direct and type safe parsing of JSON data.
 - Added getter methods to `JSONObject` and `JSONArray` which allow type safe reading of data.
 - Deleted all unneeded and deprecated methods.
+- Fixed a bug that would not quote non-JSON type values.

 # Links